 After liberation, Communist governments under the domination of the Soviet Union were formed in much of Eastern Europe.
 These governments tended not to recognise Jews as specific victims of Nazi persecution.
 This was because identifying different victims and groups went against the idea of the shared struggle against Nazi fascism for

-For example, at the Babi Yar memorial erected in 1959, where the Nazis murdered 35,000 Jews, was inscribed ‘Here between 1941 and 1943, the German Fascist invaders executed more than 100,000 citizens of Kiev and prisoners of war’.
+For example, the Babi Yar memorial (erected in 1959 at Babi Yar, where the Nazis murdered 35,000 Jews) was inscribed ‘here between 1941 and 1943, the German Fascist invaders executed more than 100,000 citizens of Kiev and prisoners of war’.
 While recognising Nazi brutalities, the memorial did this in very general terms, specifically making no mention of Jews.
 This was a broad political decision taken in order to defend the legitimacy of post-war

 governments and unite citizens of these countries.

 Although after the fall of communism between 1989-1991 discussion of the Holocaust grew, it is still subject to significant influence and explained in a way which suits each individual governments political aims.
 For example, after the fall of

 While the initial liberations of camps such as